Meirshomron/BrickBreaker2D/README.md

 # BrickBreaker2D:

-Create the brick breaker game in Godot 3.2.
+Created the brick breaker game in Godot 3.2.

 This is a great game to create as a stepping stone to learn how to work within the Godot environment